Caring / Quality / Precision

 All treatment options and their cost will be explained to you, along with the pros and cons of each treatment and what the best option is for you to restore and maintain your oral health.
 This approach enables you, the patient, to make an informed decision as to the treatment you wish to have.

-Each eligible patient who has accumulated enough stamps through their PRSI contributions is entitled to an oral examination including X-rays once per year.
+Each eligible patient who has accumulated enough stamps through their PRSI contributions is entitled to one oral examination including X-rays and one scale & polish per calendar year.
 This scheme has now been extended to cover the self employed and farmers.

 Patients who hold current VHI or similar private health cover may also qualify for dental treatment depending on the conditions of their policy.
 It is each individual patients responsibility to ascertain what dental cover if any they have.
 Dr McKibben also provides VHI direct pay, where qualified patients can reduce their paperwork associated with their claim by using this facility.
 Please inform the surgery if you wish to use Direct Pay.Download the VHI form here